amitofsk/dandy/docs/Dandy.md

 ```

-### 2.3 Download the DANDY library.
+### 2.4 Download the DANDY library.

 Change to the directory that you want work in.
-Then, use the following command in the command line to download the DANDY repository from github.
+Then, use the following command in the command line to download the `DANDY` repository from github.

  ```python
  git clone https://github.com/amitofsk/dandy.git
  ```

-### 2.4 Download and install the MU IDE
+### 2.5 Download and install the MU IDE
 This tutorial will involve both writing Python code for a computer as well as writing Micropython, Circuitpython, or Arduino code for a microcontroller.
 We'll write Python code for the computer using the IDLE IDE.
 We'll write Micropython or Circuitpyton code for the microcontroller using the MU IDE.
 However, you can use other IDE's for the microcontroller programming, such as Thonny, if you prefer.
 If you are using an Arduino microcontroller, Arduino has its own IDE.
 <br><br>
 One advantage of using a different IDE for the computer code and the microcontroller code is that the IDE will remind you which hardware you are programming for.
 <br><br>
-Download the MU IDE from https://codewith.mu/en/download.
+Download the MU IDE from [`CodeWithMU`](https://codewith.mu/en/download).
 Install it.

-### 2.4 Supplies needed
+### 2.6 Supplies needed
 Coming soon ...